-Since the time I entered university, I have heard a lot about XXX Company.
-Your projects were always creative and insightful, which evoked only positive emotions among your target audience.
+Since the time I entered university, I have heard a lot about the XXX Company.
+Your projects have always creative and insightful, which evoked only positive emotions among your target audience.
 Your advertising campaign of 1997 with Britney Spears inspired me to explore the marketing sphere and develop in my career.
-Now, when I have enough knowledge and experience to contribute to the organization, I am writing to apply for a position of a Marketing Manager.
+Now, when I have enough knowledge and experience to contribute to the organization, I am writing to apply for the position of Marketing Manager.

 I was excited to find a post with a job advertisement on the Jobseekers website.
 You are looking for an experienced professional, who will fit into your creative work environment and bring a fresh perspective to the organization.
 I am sure that I meet all the requirements, and believe I will become a valuable employee in your successful team.

 Thank you for considering my application!
-Don’t hesitate to email me on [email protected] to arrange the time for the interview.
+Don’t hesitate to email me at firstname.lastname@example.org to arrange the time for the interview.
 I look forward to hearing from you soon.

-Writing a cover letter might be difficult, but it worth your time and effort.
+Writing a cover letter might be difficult, but it’s worth your time and effort.
 You should be informative and creative.
-Add examples to back up the information you have in CV.
+Add examples to back up the information you have in the CV.
 Show your best skills, and you will get an invitation to a job interview!